Dominik-8/ATAR/README.md

 ## Visual identity (ATAR-style)

-ATAR shares ATAR's dark, ATAR-corporate look so the two projects read as one
+ATAR shares ATAR's dark, corporate look so the two projects read as one
 family:

 | Token | Value | Use |